 604 – Seizure and Disposition of Stolen Property and Motor Vehicles

-Generally, a deputy who comes into custody of property alleged to have been stolen shall hold it subject to the order of the proper court only if the ownership of the property is contested or disputed [Texas Code of Criminal Procedure (CCP), Article 47.01 (a)].
-When a deputy comes into custody of property (governed by Texas Finance Code, Chapter 371, “Pawnshops”) that is alleged to have been stolen, the deputy shall hold the property subject to the order of the proper court regardless of whether the ownership of the property is contested or disputed [CCP, Article 47.01 (b)].
+A deputy who comes into custody of property alleged to have been stolen will hold it subject to the order of the proper court only if the ownership of the property is contested or disputed [Texas Code of Criminal Procedure (CCP), Article 47.01 (a)].
+When a deputy comes into custody of property (governed by Texas Finance Code, Chapter 371, “Pawnshops”) that is alleged to have been stolen, the deputy will hold the property subject to the order of the proper court regardless of whether the ownership of the property is contested or disputed [CCP, Article 47.01 (b)].

-Once the decision to seize stolen property has been made, the deputy shall do the following: [CALEA Standard 84.1.1]
+Once the decision to seize stolen property has been made, the deputy will do the following: [CALEA Standard 84.1.1]

 No property seized by any deputy may be used by the Harris County Sheriff’s Office (HCSO) or any member thereof until a lawful court order is received showing the property has been awarded to the HCSO.

 A. [Texas Code of Criminal Procedure, Article 18.17: “Disposition of Abandoned or Unclaimed Property”